VergeIO: Depth-Aware Eye Interaction on Glasses: Evaluations toward real-world deployment

 \subsection{Generalizing to approximate depth cues}

-We next consider if our system can generalize to approximate physical depth cues with the user's thumbs and a distant physical reference point (Fig.~\ref{fig:thumb}b).
-Specifically, the user fully extends one arm, rests the other hand at the elbow of the extended arm, and aligns both thumbs with a far-field object.
-This setup approximates the precise distances used to train the system where 30 and 70~cm, correspond approximately to half and full arm’s length for an average adult~\cite{roberts1959arm}.
-The exact depth of the far-field cue is less critical, as vergence-induced EOG signal changes diminish with increasing distance (Fig.~\ref{fig:depth-analysis}).
+We next evaluate if our system can work in scenarios where precise physical targets are unavailable.
+To do this, we propose a body-referenced interaction method where the user fully extends one arm, rests the other hand at the elbow of the extended arm, and aligns both thumbs with a far-field object.
+This setup approximates the distances of 30 and 70~cm used in the Brock string experimental setup, and corresponds to a half and full arm’s length for an average adult~\cite{roberts1959arm}.
+While the Brock string setup used 200~cm as the far-field depth cue, in this scenario the exact depth of the far-field cue is less critical, as vergence-induced EOG signal changes diminish with increasing distance (Fig.~\ref{fig:depth-analysis}).

-To evaluate generalizability, a single participant (P4) performed the vergence gestures following the protocol in Sec.~\ref{sec:user_study_design}.
-We note that the distance between P4's eyes and the near-, mid-, far-field markers were 20, 53, and 451~cm respectively.
-The minimum angular separations between these distances was 3.4° which exceeds the 2.7° separation used in the precise setup and produces separable EOG vergence waveforms.
+We evaluate generalizability for four gestures as the primary use case, where the user alternates focus between the thumbs and a far-field object regarding far-field target as an anchor.
+For richer input, this can be extended to the six gesture case using both thumbs and a far-field object as reference points.
+We had five participants perform the vergence gestures following the protocol in Sec.~\ref{sec:user_study_design}.
+We note that due to differences in arm length across participants, this led to a natural variation in the depth of the near and middle cue, which averaged 23.38 $\pm$ 5.03~cm (ranging from 15.6 to 29.1~cm) and 59.62 $\pm$ 6.48~cm (ranging from 51.5 to 68.0~cm), respectively.
+We used objects at diverse distances as far cues and were at distances averaging 389.00 $\pm$ 110.43~cm (ranging from 255.0 to 492.0~cm).
+We trained our model only on the Brock String dataset, while excluding Brock String sessions from the same target participant when applicable.

-Our cross-user model trained on data from all other participants using precise cues achieved 88.33\% accuracy on the six-class task, 2.45\% higher than P4’s performance with precise cues (Fig.~\ref{fig:thumb}d).
-On four class task, the model achieved 100\% accuracy over the 10 rounds data.
-These results demonstrate that our system generalizes to scenarios without precise visual depth cues.
+{\sysname} achieved 84.00 $\pm$ 4.42\% accuracy on the six-class task.
+For the four-gesture task, the model achieved 97.41 $\pm$ 4.04\% accuracy over the 10 rounds data (Fig.~\ref{fig:thumb}d).
+When collapsing predictions into a binary direction-level task: near-to-far vs. far-to-near, the model achieved 100\% accuracy, indicating that opposite-direction depth transitions were not confused.
+These results demonstrate that our system generalizes to approximate physical depth interactions without requiring the physical cues to exactly match the original Brock String distances.